Breous/SFT-Sustainable-Federal-Tracker/README.md

 Architectural Highlights
 Supply Chain Node Resolution
-SFT structures apparel manufacturing as a relational network, ensuring every component, from raw material harvesting to final assembly—is traceable to an audited entity.
+SFT structures apparel manufacturing as a relational network, ensuring every component, from raw material harvesting to final assembly is traceable to an audited entity.

 C#
 public class SupplyChainNode